openshift/operator-framework-olm/tests-extension/test/qe/README.md

 14. **CPaasrunOnly, CPaasrunBoth, StagerunOnly, StagerunBoth, ProdrunOnly, ProdrunBoth**: Deprecated
 15. **StressTest**: Use Ginkgo label `g.Label("StressTest")`
 16. **NonHyperShiftHOST**: Use Ginkgo label `g.Label("NonHyperShiftHOST")` or use `IsHypershiftHostedCluster` judgment, then skip
 17. **HyperShiftMGMT**: Deprecated.
-For cases needing hypershift mgmt execution, use `g.Label("NonHyperShiftHOST")` and `ValidHypershiftAndGetGuestKubeConf` validation (to be provided when OLMv1 supports hypershift)
+For cases needing hypershift mgmt execution, use `g.Label("NonHyperShiftHOST")` and `ValidHypershiftAndGetGuestKubeConf` validation
 18. **MicroShiftOnly**: Deprecated.
 For cases not supporting microshift, use `SkipMicroshift` judgment, then skip
 19. **ROSA**: Deprecated.
 Three ROSA job types:
     - `rosa-sts-ovn`: equivalent to OCP